PRINCE OF THE CITY

 In one great scene, a group of prosecutors meet to decide whether to formally indict Ciello and pursue a prison term, even after he has provided them with information that led directly to countless arrests and indictments.
 They are divided.
 One prosecutor threatens resignation if charges are filed.
 But another prosecutor’s argument stuck with me:

 “I’ve never known a lawyer to risk his livelihood to expose the crooks in his profession.
 And where’s the doctor who ever exposed Medicaid fraud?
 Or unnecessary and botched operations?
 Or even dope, for that matter?
 What doctor ever came in?
 Dan Ciello came in, and I don’t care why.
-To me, Danny Ciello’s a hero…and we’re trying to decide whether to put him in hail or not.”
+To me, Danny Ciello’s a hero…and we’re trying to decide whether to put him in jail or not.”

 For me, that sealed the deal.
 The movie is admirably restrained in providing its own standpoint on Ciello, but I would side with those calling him a hero instead of a villain.
 I found myself thinking back to Sunday School and the parable of the prodigal son.
 After the prodigal forsakes his father and his family, he returns, contrite and humble, begging forgiveness.
 The loyal son can’t understand why his father rejoices upon the prodigal’s return, to which the father replies, “We have to celebrate, because your brother was dead and is alive again; he was lost and is found.”